 3. Provides Activities of Daily Living (ADL) support to individuals served.

-4. Writes/designs assessments, individualized planning, and skill training and behavioral deceleration
+4. Writes/designs assessments, individualized planning, skill training, and behavioral deceleration.

 programs, including recording data.

 5. Gathers and presents data.
 Develops and implements individual objectives.